dropwizard/dropwizard/docs/source/manual/configuration.rst

 userAgent                      ``applicationName`` (``clientName``)    The User-Agent to send with requests. validateAfterInactivityPeriod  0 milliseconds                          The maximum time before a persistent connection is checked to remain active.
-                                                                       If set to 0, no inactivity check will be performed.
+                                                                       If set to 0, no inactivity check will be performed. protocolUpgradeEnabled         true                                    If set to false, ``connection: Upgrade`` and ``upgrade: TLS/1.2`` are not sent anymore by the HTTP client.
+Might be required for Istio/Envoy.
 =============================  ======================================  =============================================================================